 Two co-chairs will be designated from the membership jointly by the Council of Elders and the NWMO to serve as Co-chairs.
 One will be female and one will be male.
+One will be an Elder and one will be a youth.

-The Co-Chairs will each serve a two-year term and they each may be reconfirmed or changed jointly by the NWMO and the Council of Elders.
+The Elder Co-Chairs will each serve a two-year term and they each may be reconfirmed or changed jointly by the NWMO and the Council of Elders.
+The Youth co-chair will serve a term of six months.